shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

         $tags = $config['tags'];

-        // just a step to make sure you're dispatching the correct action if (!$baseEvent instanceof TagAware || empty($tags)) {
+        // just a step to make sure you are dispatching the correct action if (!$baseEvent instanceof TagAware || empty($tags)) {
             return;
         }